 how caregivers are coping and supporting their children during this time

-We will ask you to fill out a short online survey every three months over the next year to see how things change for your family.
+We are asking participants to fill out a short online survey every three months over the next year to see how things change for your family.

-The survey questions relate to your family life and relationships, health and wellbeing, parenting, psychological symptoms, and how you are coping during the COVID-19 pandemic.
-The questions cover a lot of areas so we can get a good idea of how things are for you and your family at each point in time.
+The survey questions relate to family life and relationships, health and wellbeing, parenting, psychological symptoms, and how people are coping during the COVID-19 pandemic.
+The questions cover a lot of areas so we can get a good idea of how things are for participating families at each point in time.

 If you have any questions or concerns about this research, please contact the project manager

 Dr Alexandra De Young